Hydrogen Sulfide Chemical Formula and the Molar mass of H2S

-In waste water as organic material decays H2S is released and must be captured and treated to protect both human lives, reduce corrosion, and reduce odor complaints.
+Hydrogen sulfide gas is also created more often from a byproduct of a manufacturing process or the removal of water or wastewater treatment systems.
+In wastewater, as organic material decays H2S is released, captured, and treated to protect human lives, reduce corrosion, and reduce odor complaints.
 During the manufacturing operations at refineries, pulp mills, and mining hydrogen sulfide gas is produced.
 These higher levels of H2S are released during the manufacturing process and must be captured and neutralized to protect human life and prevent excessive corrosion.
-At higher concentration you cannot even smell the gas and it is not distinguishable as the “rotten egg” which makes it even more dangerous and drives the need for equipment known as Hydrogen Sulfide Scrubbers, Fume scrubbers, or Odor Control Scrubbers.
+At higher concentrations, you cannot even smell the gas and it is not distinguishable as the “rotten egg gas” which makes it even more dangerous and drives the need for the equipment known as hydrogen sulfide scrubbers, and fume scrubbers, or odor control scrubbers.

-people who work within certain industries are exposed daily to higher levels of Hydrogen Sulfide gas than the normal public.
-Because the gas is also heavier than air it will settle into lower places like manholes, tanks, basements and it will travel across the ground filling in low level areas.
+According to the “Agency for Toxic Substance & Disease Registry” those who work within certain industries, are exposed daily to higher levels of hydrogen sulfide gas than the normal public.
+Because the gas is also heavier than air it will settle into lower places like manholes, tanks, and basements and it will travel across the ground filling in low-level areas.
 To protect the public OSHA has set guidelines and rules known as “Permissible Exposure Limits” (PEL).
-A PEL is the legal limit a worker may be exposed to a chemical substance.
-The PEL limit for Hydrogen Sulfide is ten parts per million (10 ppm) over an eight-hour period.
+A PEL is a legal limit a worker may be exposed to a chemical substance.
+The PEL limit for hydrogen sulfide is ten parts per million (10 ppm) over eight hours.

 Exposure to low levels of H2S can cause burning eyes, sore throat, coughing, and shortness of breath.

 DeLoach Industries manufactures hydrogen sulfide scrubbers that are engineered for maximum removal efficiency and with operation and maintenance in mind.
-And with the use of AI "Artificial Intelligence" a much more cost effective design.
-They're 60 years of design and manufacturing experience has proven to produce reliable water treatment systems and hydrogen sulfide scrubbers.
+And with the use of AI "Artificial Intelligence" is a much more cost-effective design.
+Their 60 years of design and manufacturing experience have proven to produce reliable water treatment systems and hydrogen sulfide scrubbers.

 Higher concentrations often require two passes through two hydrogen sulfide scrubber towers in series.

 The first hydrogen sulfide tower would be equipped with recirculation pumps that pump chlorinated water produced by injecting sodium hypochlorite into the stream or the base of the tower.
 This liquid is pumped up to the “distribution” system of the tower.
-The distribution system evenly sprays the liquid over a media bed located inside the tower and gravity allows the liquid to cascade down across the media bed as the toxic gases travel upward in a counter current fashion.
+The distribution system evenly sprays the liquid over a media bed located inside the tower and gravity allows the liquid to cascade down across the media bed as the toxic gases travel upward in a counter-current fashion.